qhdwight/apcs/LogicPuzzle/README.txt

 This is the base class for all operators, including the AbstractOperator class, which has left and a right logical sentence fields.
 All of the operator classes besides negation use this class as a base.
-Each one of the classes have an evaluate function that takes a truth assignment as a parameter.
+Each one of the classes that extend logical sentence have an evaluate function that takes a truth assignment as a parameter.
 The logical sentence class is the only one that ever accesses the hash map inside of the truth assignment, all of the other operators call evaluate on the logical sentences that they contain.